 Is the death of an aggressor in a fight, resulting either from self-defense or inadvertence on the part of the person attacked, such a happening as should reasonably be foreseen and expected?
-A few courts seem to hold as a matter of law that it is; but most of these cases involved a felonious attack with a deadly weapon by the insured, so that the attack invited and justified death or serious injury inflicted in self-defense.11 Where, as in this case, the attack was not of so deadly a nature, it would seem to be properly a question of fact as to whether the insured should have expected death or serious bodily injury as the probable result of his aggression.12 cannot be reasonably anticipated, is unexpected, and is produced by an unusual combination of fortuitous circumstances; in other words, it is produced by accidental means."
-Western Commercial Traveler's Ass'n v.
-Smith, 85 Fed.
-401, 405 (8th Cir.
-1898):
+A few courts seem to hold as a matter of law that it is; but most of these cases involved a felonious attack with a deadly weapon by the insured, so that the attack invited and justified death or serious injury inflicted in self-defense.11 Where, as in this case, the attack was not of so deadly a nature, it would seem to be properly a question of fact as to whether the insured should have expected death or serious bodily injury as the probable result of his aggression.12

-It will not bar recovery that the insured is negligent in his acts, since it is his negligence to a large extent which he intended to insure against.
-13 The act must be such that the insured is charged with knowledge that death or serious injury normally follows.
-Nor does the mere fact that the act was illegal relieve the insurer.14 It is true that some illegal acts entail a high degree of v.
+It will not bar recovery that the insured is negligent in his acts, since it is his negligence to a large extent which he intended to insure against.13 The act must be such that the insured is charged with knowledge that death or serious injury normally follows.
+Nor does the mere fact that the act was illegal relieve the insurer.14 It is true that some illegal acts entail a high degree of

+9. "I he provision of the policy insuring against the results of bodily injuries sus-tained by accidental means applies to the acts and conduct of the insured himself, and not to the acts, conduct, or intention of plaintiff as the one inflicting the fatal injury."
+Podesta v.
 Metropolitan Life Ins.
 Co., 150 S. W. 2d 596, 598 (Mo.
 App.
 1941).
-Thus in the instant case it is immaterial whether the plaintiff should be sured intentionally or not.

-9. "[T]he provision of the policy insuring against the results of bodily injuries susv.
-Metropolitan Life Ins.
-Co., 130 S. w.
-2d 390, 396 (Mo.
-App.
-1941).
-I mus in the instant case it is immaterial whether the plaintiff shot the insured intentionally or not.
+Thus in the instant case it is immaterial whether the plaintiff shot the insured intentionally or not.